metric-space/cyclejs-autocomplete-haskell-backend/README.md

  - Cyclejs for frontend

 ## Work yet to be done
- - cyclejs code is all over the place, has to be cleaned up and documented
+ - cyclejs code has to be properly documented
  - autocomplete menu(table) has to be made scrollable
  - Dockerify the whole thing